danielbayley/Ableton-Live-tools/README.md

 #Live Tools
 Live tools is a collection of useful additions to the excellent [Ableton Live](http://www.ableton.com/en/live) [DAW](http://en.wikipedia.org/wiki/Digital_audio_workstation).
 Currently, it improves integration of Live with other tools, but useful devices, racks and templates will be added in future for various audio tasks.
 [Contributions](#Contributing) are welcome.

+##Instant Setup
+If you just want to get started immediately on a project with version control, you can just run (open) the `SETUP.command` to clean up and use this repository as the basis for a project.
+Easy.

 ---

 ##Mac OS X [Services](http://macosxautomation.com/services)